-Researchers find further evidence of disturbed immune system in autismApril 17th, 2012 in Autism spectrum disorders /
+Researchers find further evidence of disturbed immune system in autismApril 17, 2012 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress) -- A University of Kansas Medical Center study found significantly lower levels of several cytokines, the immune systems messengers and regulators, in the plasma of children with autism disorder (AD) compared to that of unrelated healthy siblings from other families who had members with autism spectrum disorders (ASD).
 The study was published in the April 2012 International Journal of Developmental Neuroscience.